TrebledJ/trebledj.github.io/content/posts/programming/2023-06-dynamic-memory-embedded-bad/2023-06-24-dynamic-memory-embedded-bad.md

 {% image "assets/dynamic-memory-2.jpg", "Ooooh, dynamic memory—fancy!", "post1 w-80" %}

+<sup>Clueless software engineers thinking "the more advanced the concept, the better".
+Don't be clueless.</sup>
+{.caption}

-It's not just allocation which is an issue.
+Not only is allocation an issue.
 Virtual classes, exceptions, runtime type information (RTTI)—these are all no-nos for some embedded companies.
 They're all avoided for the same reasons: performance degradation and code bloat.
 In essence, not enough time and not enough space.
 With dynamic memory, there's another reason.

 ### So why is dynamic memory bad?